burgil/supe-project-creator/README.md

 **Note:** Currently, `deno` bumping is not functioning as expected.
 It prompts for permissions, but then hangs on the readline input.

 ## Changelog

+### Version 1.4.7 - Added Screenshots

+- **New README Screenshots and GIF**: Who doesn't like screenshots and GIFs, added some preview screenshots hosted in my profile repo (not on JSR)

 ### Version 1.4.6 - Added colors to the version bumper logs